grossm90/notes/Game Design/Game Design 1/Lessons/Q1/Development Lesson 4 - Pong.md

 **AABB Collision Detection** is a fancy term that simply means, checking if two rectangular objects collide.
 To set this up can be quite tricky the first time, so as always, we'll take baby-steps.
 The ball for our pong game is a single pixel, which will make this easier than checking for collision with two large rectangles.

-What we want to do in code, is check `if` the 𝑥 location of the ball is `greater than` the the 𝑥 location of the paddle `and` check `if` the 𝑥 location of the ball is `less than` the the 𝑥 location of the paddle plus its width.
-We also have to check `if` the 𝑦 location of the ball is `greater than` the the 𝑦 location of the paddle `and` check `if` the 𝑦 location of the ball is `less than` the the 𝑦 location of the paddle plus its height.
+What we want to do in code, is check `if` the 𝑥 location of the ball is `greater than` the 𝑥 location of the paddle `and` check `if` the 𝑥 location of the ball is `less than` the 𝑥 location of the paddle plus its width.
+We also have to check `if` the 𝑦 location of the ball is `greater than` the 𝑦 location of the paddle `and` check `if` the 𝑦 location of the ball is `less than` the 𝑦 location of the paddle plus its height.
 If all of this is `true`, the ball has touched the paddle and we reverse the ball's `x_speed` variable to get it to change direction.

-This will also be the first custom function we make that will take in parameters.
+This will also be the first custom function we make that will take in a parameter.
 This is because we want this function to work for both paddles.

 ```lua
 -- tab 3 ball